Gluten free fried chicken can be made in 10 minutes on the stove with a healthy oil. Dip in healthy honey mustard for a paleo comfort meal!

 Frying foods can be finicky.
 You need to balance getting the outside golden and crispy and cooking the chicken to the correct doneness.
 Here are a few tips to help you make this recipe great every time.

 - You can swap the tapioca and almond flour combo for the equal amounts of cassava flour.

 - Use a meat thermometer!
 This is crucial to getting the oil and chicken the right temperatures.
 The oil should be between 325°F and 350°F for frying.
-Note, when you add the cold chicken to the oil it will bring the temp down.

 - Don't have your stove on too high of heat or your oil will get too hot.
 I like to keep mine just below medium.